 I made these beginning sound matching cards early this year.
+They've been perfect for children who have reasonable sound knowledge but just need more practice at differentiating between sounds.
 You can grab your copy here.

 I bought this wooden box a few years ago from Discount School Supply in the US and it's perfect for a game of memory.
 Sometimes I'll use objects, sometimes objects and their initial letter, sometimes capitals and lower case letters.
 Today it's just matching letters.